shah0150/khoj/README.md

 ## "khoj" means "detection/ search" in Hindi

-### Khoj is an JavaScript/ Python library to detect almost anything and everything.
+### Khoj is an JavaScript and Python library to detect almost anything and everything.